 Many landlords who have not yet gone through an eviction hearing hold the belief that if necessary, evicting a tenant is as simple as filing the paperwork at the district justice and attending the hearing.
 This is not true — there are many laws and procedures in place to protect a tenant’s rights through the eviction process.
 If proper eviction procedures are not followed, an eviction can and will be denied by the district justice.
 A denied eviction can cost you, the landlord, a lot of money.

-1. Do I know how much, if any, notice I should give a tenant before filing an eviction at the District Justice?
+1. How much, if any, notice I should give a tenant before filing an eviction at the district justice?